digital-asset/daml/docs/source/concepts/ledger-topologies.rst

 2. Describes the general ledger properties of each category.

-.. _centralized-topologies:
+.. _global-state-topologies:

-Centralized Topologies
+Global State Topologies
-**********************
+***********************

+.. _trust-domain:

 We call a system operated by a single real-world entity a **trust domain**.
-In centralized topologies, there exists at least one trust domain (and possibly more) whose systems contain a physical copy of the entire virtual shared ledger that is accessible through the API.
+In global state topologies, there exists at least one trust domain (and possibly more) whose systems contain a physical copy of the entire virtual shared ledger that is accessible through the API.

 .. _fully-centralized-ledger:

 The Fully Centralized Ledger
 ============================

-The simplest topology is the one where the virtual shared ledger is implemented through a single machine containing a physical copy of the shared ledger.
+The simplest global state topology is the one where the virtual shared ledger is implemented through a single machine containing a physical copy of the shared ledger.

 .. image:: ./images/ledger-topologies/physical-shared-ledger.svg
    :width: 80%